aws-samples/hyperledger-on-kubernetes/eks/README.md

 ```

 ### Step 4: Clone this repo to your EC2 instance
-On the EC2 instance created in Step 2 above, in the home directory, clone this repo:
+Now SSH into the EC2 bastion instance created in Step 1.
+In the home directory, clone this repo:

 ```bash
 cd